-Building upon the concept of self-replicating neural networks, this research explores the integration of auxiliary functional goals alongside the primary objective of self-replication.
+Building upon the concept of self-replicating neural networks (Gabor et al., 2019), this research explores the integration of auxiliary functional goals alongside the primary objective of self-replication.
 The aim is to create networks that can not only reproduce their own weights but also perform useful computations or interact meaningfully with an environment simultaneously.

 The study introduces a methodology for dual-task training, utilizing distinct input/output vectors to manage both the replication process and the execution of a secondary task.
 A key finding is that the presence of an auxiliary task does not necessarily hinder self-replication; instead, it can sometimes complement and even stabilize the replication dynamics.